fleschutz/PowerShell/Docs/write-marquee.md

 ## write-marquee.ps1 - Writes text as marquee

-This script writes text as marquee.
+This PowerShell script writes text as marquee.

 ## Parameters
 ```powershell